 If you believe you have completed a MAPS category through high school course work, but have been assessed a deficiency by the admissions office, you have the right to petition for review of that course.
 If your first term at CU-Boulder is spring 2004 or later and you are an arts and sciences student, you should complete the High School Course MAPS Appeal Form and submit it to the Office of Admissions.
 Course descriptions and/or syllabi should be included with the petition.
 If you are an arts and sciences student admitted to CU-Boulder prior to spring 2004 or if you are requesting review of transfer credit from another college or university for MAPS credit, you should contact your academic advisor and submit the arts and sciences petition form to the appropriate office.
 If you are a student admitted to engineering, business, architecture or music, you should contact your respective advising office to petition for review of a MAPS course.

 Special Transfer Types

-The Leeds School of Business and the Program in Journalism & Mass Communication do not admit students who have already completed an undergraduate degree.
+The Leeds School of Business and College of Media, Communication and Information do not admit students who have already completed an undergraduate degree.
 These students are strongly encouraged to investigate graduate study instead.